mawosoft/BenchmarkDotNetToolbox/docs/apidoc/Mawosoft.Extensions.BenchmarkDotNet.ConfigExtensions.md

 > real job characteristic columns, but also the @"BenchmarkDotNet.Columns.TargetMethodColumn?text=method descriptor columns" and the
 > @"BenchmarkDotNet.Columns.CategoriesColumn?text=categories column".
 >
-> *BenchmarkDotNetToolbox* **will not** remove the latter two column types if the removal of
+> This method **will not** remove the latter two column types if the removal of
 > @"BenchmarkDotNet.Columns.ColumnCategory.Job?displayProperty=nameWithType" is requested.

 ---
-uid: Mawosoft.BenchmarkDotNetToolbox.ConfigExtensions.ReplaceExporters(BenchmarkDotNet.Configs.ManualConfig,BenchmarkDotNet.Exporters.IExporter[])
+uid: Mawosoft.Extensions.BenchmarkDotNet.ConfigExtensions.ReplaceExporters(BenchmarkDotNet.Configs.ManualConfig,BenchmarkDotNet.Exporters.IExporter[])
 syntax:
     parameters:
     - id: config